Visit Our Campus

 Can't make a visit on campus?

-Learn more about Lees-McRae in this 32-minute virtual information session with Vice President for Enrollment and Student Affairs Kevin Phillips, or take a virtual tour of campus.
+Learn more about Lees-McRae in this 32-minute virtual information session with Senior Vice President for Enrollment Management Kevin Phillips, or take a virtual tour of campus.
 With questions or to have an admissions counselor follow up with more information, please email admissions@lmc.edu or call 828.898.5241.

 From the heart of the Blue Ridge, we’re inspired every day by all that surrounds us.
 There are breathtaking vistas, shady valleys, and clear mountain streams minutes away and in every direction.
 And with so much to do, you better take a day (or two) to explore the High Country!